 1. Grimes – Visions

 It moves coherently from the opening’s multiple voices into the soaring synths and vocals of ‘Genesis’, while ‘Oblivion’ begins a movement into industrial sounds, squelching percussion, and dance.
 ‘Vowels = Space and Time’ explicitly gestures towards the inexplicability of language.
-‘Symphonia IX (My Wait Is U)’ is monastic, and develops musically and lyrically the sense of waiting which is sustained throughout as one of the album’s predominant themes.
+‘Symphonia IX (My Wait Is U)’ sounds monastic, and develops musically and lyrically the sense of waiting which is sustained throughout as one of the album’s predominant themes.
 Indeed, for an album with so many musical ideas and which abounds and rebounds with so much energy and replenished confidence, Visions feels markedly tranquil.
 An album which merges the generous impulse of a song like ‘Be a Body (侘寂)’ with the tender intimacy of ‘Skin’, Visions is the record of a person quietly embracing life at the same time as she boldly impels it onward.